Facepunch/sbox-issues/README.md

 ## Security Exploits

-If you've found a security exploit, please report it privately by emailing garry@facepunch.com
+If you've found a security exploit, please report it by visiting https://facepunch.com/security

 ## Reporting Bugs